 The response of our water resources system to a range of historic droughts has been examined using AQUATOR, our water resources model.
 The model simulates the previous 133 years of climate data and examines how the Company would meet current demands for water.
-This modelling has confirmed that the most severe droughts from the historic record, that would affect the Company, are 1892/97, 1975/76 and 2010/11.
+This modelling has confirmed that the most severe droughts from the historic record that would affect the Company, are 1892/97, 1975/76 and 2010/11, and their rainfall characteristics are tabulated below.
 These drought periods also include the most severe single season droughts on record (e.g. 1976) and are therefore considered the most appropriate scenarios to test this drought plan.
 Each of these scenarios is considered in more detail below.